-Applying for the Indigo Platinum Mastercard
+How Do I Apply for the Indigo Platinum Mastercard?

 Qualifications and Requirements

-- Must be pre-approved
+- Must prequalify

-- Must be 18
+- Must be 18 to apply

-- Personal identifying information, including birth date, Social Security number, and phone number
+- Personal information: Birth date, Social Security number, phone number

-- Total household income and source of income
+- Financial information: Total household income, source of income, monthly mortgage/rent payment

 Alternatives to the Indigo Platinum Mastercard